Bernard Montgomery: NATO

 On the creation of the North Atlantic Treaty Organisation's Supreme Headquarters Allied Powers Europe in 1951, Montgomery became Eisenhower's deputy.
-He would continue to serve under Eisenhower's successors, Generals Matthew Ridgway and Al Gruenther, until his retirement, aged nearly 71, in 1958.
+He would continue to serve under Eisenhower's successors, Generals Matthew Ridgway and Alfred Gruenther, until his retirement, aged nearly 71, in 1958.

 Personal

-Montgomery was created 1st Viscount Montgomery of Alamein in 1946.
+Montgomery was created 1st Viscount Montgomery of Alamein in the 1946 New Year Honours.

-Montgomery's mother, Maude Montgomery, died at New Park in Moville in Inishowen in 1949.
-She was buried alongside her husband in the kirkyard behind St Columb's Church, the small Church of Ireland church beside New Park, overlooking Lough Foyle.
+Montgomery's mother, Maude Montgomery, died in 1949.
 Montgomery did not attend the funeral, claiming he was "too busy".

 Montgomery was an Honorary Member of the Winkle Club, a charity in Hastings, East Sussex, and introduced Winston Churchill to the club in 1955.

-He was chairman of the governing body of St. John's School in Leatherhead, Surrey, from 1951 to 1966, and a generous supporter.
+He was chairman of the governing body of St. John's School, Leatherhead, Surrey, from 1951 to 1966, and a generous supporter.

 He was also President of Portsmouth Football Club between 1944 and 1961.

+In the mid-1950s, the Illustrated London News published sets of photographs taken by Montgomery while flying over the Swiss Alps.
+In February 1957, views of Mount Tödi taken with a Rolleiflex camera were reproduced.

+On Saturday 20 December 1969, Montgomery was Roy Plomley's thousandth 'castaway' on the BBC Radio Show Desert Island Discs.
+The seven discs Montgomery chose to accompany him on the imaginary deserted island were: "Battle Hymn of the Republic" (sung by The Tabernacle Choir at Temple Square), "My Love is Like A Red, Red Rose" (sung by Kenneth McKellar), "You are my heart's delight" (from Franz Lehár's The Land of Smiles), Invitation to the Dance (by Carl Maria von Weber), "Sei nicht Bös" (from Carl Zeller's Der Obersteiger), "All Through the Night" (sung by Treorchy Male Choir), "Cockles and Mussels" (sung by William Clauson) and Felix Mendelssohn's "O, for the wings of a dove".
+He chose a piano (with playing instructions) as his luxury item and for his book he chose his own book The History of Warfare (1968).
+His favourite disc was "Sei nict Bös" (Don't Be Cross) sung by Elisabeth Schwarzkopf.